LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 props = hostProps

-debug = true // Set debug to true to ensure we do not output sensitive properties
+debug = true // set debug to true so that we can ensure we do not print sensitive properties

 }